cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 # NIZK Discrete Logarithm Equality Proof {#dleq}

-In some cases, it may be desirable for the V to have proof that P used its private key to compute Z from M. Specifically, this is done by confirming that log_G(Y) == log_M(Z).
+In some cases, it may be desirable for the V to have proof that P used its private key to compute Z from M. This is done by proving log_G(Y) == log_M(Z).
 This may be used, for example, to ensure that P uses the same private key for computing the VOPRF output and does not attempt to "tag" individual verifiers with select keys.
 This proof must not reveal the P's long-term private key to V. Consequently, we extend the protocol in the previous section with a (non-interactive) discrete logarithm equality (DLEQ) algorithm built on a Chaum-Pedersen {{ChaumPedersen}} proof.
 This proof is divided into two procedures: DLEQ_Generate and DLEQ_Verify.
 These are specified below.

 ## DLEQ_Generate

 ~~~
 Input:

-  G: Generator of group GG with prime order q
+  G: Generator of group GG with prime order q.
-  Y: Signer public key
+  Y: Signer public key.
-  M: Point on G
+  M: Point in GG.
-  Z: Point on G
+  Z: Point in GG.
-  H_3: A hash function from GG to a bitstring of length L modelled as a random oracle
+  H_3: A hash function from GG to a bitstring of length L modelled as a random oracle.

 Output:

-  D: DLEQ proof (c, s)
+  D: DLEQ proof (c, s).

 Steps: